 When you ask a person about processing text, the usual reaction is to simply say – “well you just read text…” Most people do not give a second thought to reading text.
 They think that text is just text and that is all there is to it.

 But that is like saying that a person is just a person.
 When you get down to it there are many different types and variations of types of people.
 There are old people and there are young people.
 There are men and there are women.
 There are short people and there are tall people.
-There ae slender people and there are husky people.
+There are slender people and there are husky people.
 There are educated people and there are less than educated people.
 There are people from the city and there are people from the countryside.
 So it is not enough simply to say that people are people.
-In order to make sense of what you are saying you need to specify what kind of person you are talking about.
+To make sense of what you are saying you need to specify what kind of person you are talking about; you must put the text into context with metadata.

 The same is true of text.
 There are as many varieties of text as there are varieties of people.
 And, when you get ready to do text processing you need to be prepared to handle all kinds of text.